medibb/obsidian/Inbox/= EAG - Data Analysis.md

 ---

 ## EAG - Data Analysis
->The data was colleced following the [[= EAG - Methodology]].
+>The data was colleced following the [[= Knee - biomechanics]].
 After collection, the data was anlysed following a multi-stageinductive analysis of the data.

 The results of each stage are available below: